How to Make Methi Zunka (Fenugreek Leaf and Chickpea Flour Curry)

 An Important Tip:

-If you want to beat the natural bitterness of the fenugreek (methi) leaves, add some jaggery powder to the pan while adding the spices.
+If you want to mask the natural bitterness of the fenugreek (methi) leaves, add some jaggery powder to the pan while adding the spices.
 I didn't add any because I like to enjoy that slightly bitter taste.